Working from home is becoming increasingly common.

 It's easy to assume working from home leads to less productivity, but in reality, it's usually quite the opposite.
 Keeping remote employees engaged and on track isn’t impossible.
 In fact, it can help boost productivity.
 As 52% of employees work from home at least once per week, remote work is beneficial for a reboot and recharge while maintaining a strong work ethic away from the office.

-Staying productive while working from home
+How to stay productive while working from home

 The number one reason people choose to work remotely is for increased productivity and better focus.